BIRD OF THE WEEK: 6/20/2014

 HABITAT: Deserts, dry scrublands, riparian woodlands, and open pine-oak forests

 Elf Owls have declined as habitat has been developed for homes and agriculture.
 Riparian areas in their range are under threat due to water diversion for agriculture and household use, as well as invasive plants (especially salt cedar).
-The species is listed as endangered in California and is on ABC's Watch List.
+With only about 150,000 individuals remaining, the species is listed as endangered in California and is on the 2014 Watch List.

 Another great birding spot where this owl can be heard is around the campground in the Chisos Mountains Basin, Big Bend National Park, Texas.